nogibjj/tinayiluo_Rust_CLI_Binary_With_SQLite/README.md

 * Generating a `.gitignore` file if the directory is not inside an existing git repository.

-Step 2: Rust Dependencies Installation
+Step 2: Rust Dependencies Installation using `cargo build`

 In `Cargo.toml` specify metadatas and dependencies